Apsod/FlashCE/README.md

 A small and not really optimized implementation of memory efficient cross-entropy loss.
-The overarching idea is similar to that of Flash-Attention and similar methods, which in essence is the same idea underlying mapreduce, namely monoidal/semigroup-folds.
+The overarching idea is similar to that of Flash-Attention and similar methods, which in essence is the same idea underlying as mapreduce, namely monoidal/semigroup-folds.
 (See the PDF for details)

 A jupyter notebook containing some testing, validation, and use is also included.